handsoner/handsoner.github.io/_pages/about.md

 ## About Me

 I am currently a Ph.D. student in Computer Science and Technology at Xinjiang University.
-My research focuses on biomedical multimodal fusion, deep learning, and intelligent medical diagnosis.
+My research focuses on artificial intelligence for medical diagnosis, biomedical multimodal/multiomics fusion, and deep learning.

-My current research explores the integration of multimodal biomedical data, including spectroscopic and other omics data, for computer-aided disease diagnosis.
+My current work investigates how multimodal biomedical data, including infrared spectroscopy, Raman spectroscopy, and metabolomics, can be effectively integrated for intelligent disease diagnosis.
+I am particularly interested in cross-modal representation learning, feature interaction, and multimodal fusion methods for diseases such as systemic lupus erythematosus, thyroid cancer, and other cancers.

+I have published research in Analytica Chimica Acta and Scientific Reports, including work on multiomics coattention fusion, cross-modal specific transfer fusion, and multimodal separation and cross-fusion networks.

 ## Research Interests